Las Vegas expected to reach first triple-digit April high Wednesday

 — NWS Las Vegas (@NWSVegas) April 29, 2020

-“People aren’t acclimated to the heat yet,” said meteorologist Andy Gorelow.
+“People aren’t acclimated to the heat yet,” meteorologist Andy Gorelow said.
 “Normally these temperatures are not too much of a concern, but still being April and the first real heat wave of the year, it will be hotter than people are used to.”

 The temperatures are about 20 degrees above the late-April norms, prompting the heat warning.